 - 3.56 An extenuating circumstances claim will be considered by the relevant Subject Examination Board or by nominated staff from its Extenuating Circumstances Sub-board in line with processes detailed in the Assessment Handbook.
-They will approve or refuse the claim, agree what action should be taken, and inform the student of the outcome. - 3.57 Where a Subject Examination Board approves a claim for extenuating circumstances it may approve or recommend one of the outcomes listed below; outcomes iii, iv, v, and vi require an additional level of approval, from a Degree Examination Board.
+They will approve or refuse the claim, agree what action should be taken, and inform the student of the outcome. - 3.57 Where a Subject Examination Board approves a claim for extenuating circumstances it may approve or recommend one of the outcomes listed below; outcomes iii and iv require an additional level of approval, from a Degree Examination Board.
 The most common outcome is a first sit (outcome i). - i award a first sit.
 This means that the missed assessment opportunity will not count, and a fresh attempt will be awarded at the next opportunity.
-The new attempt retains all characteristics of the missed attempt, including the attempt number and whether the module mark will be capped. - discount the affected element of assessment from the module mark, if it counts for no more than 20 per cent of the module mark.
-This will only be considered if the Subject Examination Board is satisfied that all required module learning outcomes can be adequately tested through the remaining assessments in most cases a student will be expected to take a first sit. - iii award a first take (repeat the module, including the teaching, without penalty), where the specific grounds are met. - iv where a final year student meets the minimum requirements for award, consider the extenuating circumstances as a factor in the application of the borderline classification policy. - v where a final year student meets the minimum requirements for award, defer classification to let the student take any available first sits at the next available opportunity. - vi where a final year undergraduate student meets the minimum requirements for award, exclude up to 30 credits of modules that were significantly affected by extenuating circumstances from the calculation of the Classification Mark, where the award rules allow for this. - 3.58 Queen Mary cannot award extra marks as an outcome of a claim for extenuating circumstances.
+The new attempt retains all characteristics of the missed attempt, including the attempt number and whether the module mark will be capped. - ii discount the affected element of assessment from the module mark, if it counts for no more than 20 per cent of the module mark.
+This will only be considered if the Subject Examination Board is satisfied that all required module learning outcomes can be adequately tested through the remaining assessments - in most cases a student will be expected to take a first sit. - iii award a first take (repeat the module, including the teaching, without penalty), where the specific grounds are met. - iv where a final year student meets the minimum requirements for award, defer classification to let the student take any available first sits at the next available opportunity. - v wholly or partially waive a penalty for late submission of assessment. - 3.58 Queen Mary cannot award extra marks as an outcome of a claim for extenuating circumstances.
 Assessment is designed to measure achievement, not potential, and marks cannot be awarded for what a student may have had the potential to achieve.